-Though accounting for less than 1 percent of total gun deaths annually in the U.S., mass shootings-gun violence in which four or more people, not including the shooter, are killed-attract widespread media attention and reactions of deep pain, sorrow, terror, outrage, and solidarity.37 They also attract responses that point to the difference between our ways and God's ways, and the flourishing that is found only in the latter.
+In the U.S., mass shootings - gun violence in which four or more people, not including the shooter, are killed - attract widespread media attention and reactions of deep pain, sorrow, terror, outrage, and solidarity.
+They attract responses that point to the difference between our ways and God's ways, and the flourishing that is found only in the latter.
 Mass shootings are, perhaps, the clearest situation where the flourishing of all is threatened by guns.
 Armed gunmen wielding weapons that can, and tragically do, wipe out dozens pose a grave threat to the wellbeing of individuals and society.

-These acts of terrorism create a national and international stage for their motivating beliefs-white supremacy (Charleston, South Carolina 2015), homophobia (Orlando, Florida 2016), religious extremism (Paris, France 2015; San Bernardino, California 2015; Nairobi, Kenya 2013), political extremism (Norway 2011, Nevada 2014), or other (Newtown, Connecticut 2012; Aurora, Colorado 2012).
-These incidents traumatize society not just with death, but with fear.38 In addition to the horrific loss of life that happens in the event of the killings, mass shootings leave us feeling afraid.
+These acts of terrorism create a national and international stage for their motivating beliefs-white supremacy (Charleston, South Carolina 2015; Buffalo, New York 2022), homophobia (Orlando, Florida 2016; Colorado Springs, Colorado 2022), religious extremism (Paris, France 2015; San Bernardino, California 2015), political extremism (Nevada 2014), or other (Las Vegas, Nevada 2017; Parkland, Florida 2018; Uvalde, Texas 2022).24

+These incidents traumatize society not just with death, but with fear.
+In addition to the horrific loss of life that happens in the event of the killings, mass shootings leave us feeling afraid.
 Fear, rather than flourishing, takes root in the social fabric.

 As noted above, fear often leads to violence.
 In the case of mass shootings, we see the fear left in their wake provoking a desire to turn to weapons for greater security.
 Public responses to mass shootings often involve both calls for further restricting access to weapons and calls for the loosening of barriers preventing access to weapons.
 Following the rampage of a gunman in Norway in 2011 that left 77 dead at a summer camp, some criticized the country's policy in which most police do not carry guns.
+An independent commission following the incident, however, recommended tightening gun restrictions, prohibiting pistols and semiautomatic weapons.25